Infinidat/infi.clickhouse_orm/docs/table_engines.md

     engine = engines.ReplacingMergeTree('EventDate', ('OrderID', 'EventDate', 'BannerID'), ver_col='Version')

+### Custom partitioning

+ClickHouse supports [custom partitioning](https://clickhouse.yandex/docs/en/table_engines/custom_partitioning_key/) expressions since version 1.1.54310
+You can use custom partitioning with any MergeTree family engine.
+To set custom partitioning:
+* skip date_col (first) constructor parameter or fill it with None value
+* add name to order_by (second) constructor parameter
+* add partition_key parameter.
+It should be a tuple of expressions, by which partition are built.

+Standard partitioning by date column can be added using toYYYYMM(date) function.

+Example:

+    engine = engines.ReplacingMergeTree(order_by=('OrderID', 'EventDate', 'BannerID'), ver_col='Version',
+                                        partition_key=('toYYYYMM(EventDate)', 'BannerID'))

 ### Data Replication

 Any of the above engines can be converted to a replicated engine (e.g. `ReplicatedMergeTree`) by adding two parameters, `replica_table_path` and `replica_name`: